greenm01/ec4x/docs/ec4x_specs.md

 Reckless fiat monetary policy left the former Empire in ruins.
 Demagoguery, excessive money printing, deficit spending, out of control socialist entitlements, and simple greed by bureaucratic elites led directly to revolution and collapse.
 The Empire cannibalized itself from the inside out.
 As Duke your obligation is to rebuild from the ashes and lead your House to prosperity.

 A high PSU to PU ratio is an advantage when transferring colonists from larger planets to smaller planets.
 The mother-colony is able to contribute a relatively large number of people to the new colony without a significant loss of production to itself.
-This incentivizes eXpanding population across newly acquired planets.
+This incentives leads expanding population across newly acquired planets.

 The equations (in Python) for converting PU to PSU: